microsoft/winget-pkgs/doc/tools/ManualValidationPipeline.md

 ## Validation process

-Validation ususally proceeds in this way:
+Validation usually proceeds in this way:

 1. PR opened.
 1. Automatic Validation Pipeline performs analysis of manifest and URLs, then automated install of package in a VM.
 Any errors in this step will add an error label to the PR.
 If no errors, proceed to step 7.